Lap Cat Services

 Suggested edits at this stage could include

-While I will typically correct any grammar and spelling errors that I see, this is not my focus at this stage.
+While I will typically correct any grammar and spelling errors that I see at this stage, it is still not my focus.
 Although stylistic and copy editing are frequently combined into one round of editing (often called line editing), correcting spelling and grammar errors before the text is finalized can create extra work—and extra cost.

 Copy editing